 Misconduct during testing or in any other interactions with the UCAT Consortium, UCAT Office or Pearson VUE staff will be thoroughly investigated.

-- An anonymised (where possible) report will be reviewed by a member of the UCAT Board who will consider the case, confirm correct procedures have been followed, request additional information if required and make a final decision.
+The report will be reviewed by a member of the UCAT Board who will consider the case, confirm correct procedures have been followed, request additional information if required and make a final decision on any sanctions to be applied.

 The decision of the UCAT Consortium is final.